Post Adoption Depression

 If it is interfering with your ability to parent, seek outside counseling.
 In the meantime, you absolutely must join an in-person or online support group.
 One of the best is the Creating a Family Facebook Support Group.

-- When Parents Fail to Attach to Their Adopted Child (blog)
+- When Parents Fail to Attach to Their Adopted Child (blog post)

-- The Elusive “Happily Ever After”- Post Adoption Depression (blog)
+- The Elusive “Happily Ever After”- Post Adoption Depression (blog post)

-- Post Adoption Depression: Causes and Prevention (1 hr radio interview with Dr. Jane Aronson)
+- Post-Adoption Depression: Causes and Prevention (1 hr. radio show with Dr. Jane Aronson)

-- Transitioning Home: The First Months Post Adoption (1 hr radio interview with Karen Foli, author of The Post-Adoption Blues)
+- Transitioning Home: The First Months Post Adoption (1 hr. radio show with Karen Foli, author of The Post-Adoption Blues)